mmbros/quote/pkg/taskengine/README.md

 Package `taskengine` can be used to concurrently execute a set of tasks assigned to multiple different workers.

+Each worker can works all or a subset of the tasks.
+The workers tasks can be automatically reordered to have each task be handled by a worker as soon as possible.

 The main types defined by the package are:
 - Engine
 - Task